 Server’s Response Time

-When you are typing a URL in the address bar of your browser or you click on a Google search result, you initiate a request to the server that stores your website.
+When you are typing a URL in the address bar of the browser or when you click on a Google search result, you initiate a request to the server that stores your website.
 The server lies within your host and how quickly it responds with the necessary details depends on your hosting plans.

 Typically, shared hosting plans have poor speeds, which tend to drop even further as the total number of website visitors at a given time increases.
 That said if you just started, then it will take some time for traffic to pick up so you can start with shared hosting and then upgrade if necessary.